-The Audit and Risk Committee was established to assist the Board in fulfilling its responsibility to oversee and advise on the development and review of a framework of internal control for management of Melbourne Convention Bureau Limited (the Company).
+The Audit and Risk Committee was established to assist the Board in fulfilling its responsibility to oversee and advise on the development and review of a framework of internal control for management of the Company.
 The Committee comprises a minimum of two members, both of which are independent, non-executive directors of the Company.
-The Chair may not be the Chair of the Board.
+The Audit and Risk Committee Chair may not be the Chair of the Board.

-The external auditors / internal auditors, the chief executive officer, the chief financial officer and other persons are invited to attend Audit and Risk Committee meetings at the discretion of the Committee.
+The external auditors / internal auditors, the chief executive officer, and other persons are invited to attend Audit and Risk Committee meetings at the discretion of the Committee.